End of the Cold War

 US invasion of Panama

-In Operation Just Cause, United States forces invade and occupy Panama, deposing dictator Manuel Noriega
+In Operation Just Cause, United States forces invaded and occupied Panama, deposing dictator Manuel Noriega.